jnduli/blog_jnduli.co.ke/content/drafts/setting_arch_linux_on_t440.rst

 :category: Computer
 :slug: thinkpad-t440-archlinux-setup
 :author: John Nduli
-:status: drafts
+:status: draft

-It's been a while since I set up arch on a laptop.
-I recently got a Thinkpad T440 and decided to document the process with it.
-I'd previous written about setting arch on Asus Zenbook some time back, and surprisingly the information was still mostly relevant and a help for me.
+I recently got a Thinkpad T440 and decided to document the steps I took to set up archlinux.
+The last time I'd done this was on the `Asus Zenbook UX330UA <{filename}/installing_arch_on_asus_zenbook.rst>`_ some years back.
+I thought the process would be different, but it was largely similar.

 I first got the iso image and burnt it onto a flash drive with: